-The group campus, high school site and online New Student Orientations are informative, engaging and encouraging instructional events that introduce new students to the rigor required and the resources of support available to them to be successful in college.
-Approximately 80% of BC's new students are considered first generation students.
-The college ensures that students are introduced to college practices and processes such as the first day drop policy, the importance or and where the academic calendar and important timelines are located.
+The group campus, high school site and online New Student Orientations are informative, engaging and encouraging instructional events that introduce new students to the rigor required and the resources of support available to them to b successful in college.
+The college ensures that students are introduced to college practices and processes such as the first day drop policy, the importance of and where the academic calendar and important timelines are located.
 Discussions of the importance of a major and career goal are emphasized and early development of a comprehensive student educational plan is encouraged.
 Students are instructed to complete math, English and remedial reading courses early in their college career.
-BC is careful to define all college terms that might be unfamiliar to new students such as priority registration, processes for registering and dropping courses, prerequisite, co-requisite and prerequisite challenge procedures and college fees and payment timelines.
+BC is careful to define all terms unfamiliar to new students such as priority registration, processes for registering and dropping courses, prerequisite, co-requisite and prerequisite challenge procedures and college fees and payment timelines in student-friendly language.
 Discussions of the academic expectations of faculty and the consequences of not maintaining good progress are stated.
-Students must maintain at least average grades and complete at least 51% of the units they attempt.
-The consequences of not doing so are explained.
-Extensive support services including financial aid, tutoring, the student success lab, the writing center, critical academic skills workshops, transfer assistance and workshops, transfer admission guarantees, associate degrees for transfer to the CSU system, and a variety of counseling and advising options are covered Engagement in the student life of the college is strongly encouraged and student clubs and activities are presented.
+Maintaining at least average grades and completing at least 51% of the units they attempt and consequences of not doing so are explained.
+Extensive support services including financial aid, tutoring, the student success lab, the writing center, critical academic skills workshops, transfer assistance and workshops, transfer admission guarantees, associate degrees for transfer to the CSU system, and a variety of counseling and advising options are covered.
+Engagement in the student life of the college is strongly encouraged and student clubs and activities are presented.